-4) Change the settings via the edit vector layer as well as the flame and brush etc by clicking edit vector layer at the top of the tools
+4. Change the settings via the edit vector layer (little tilde on the top of the tools panel) as well as the flame and brush etc by clicking edit vector layer at the top of the tools

 I would recommend adding a quick brush stroke with the vector layer, so it only generates a few points.
 You can create a huge vector path (only one per layer) with the Flame Painter 3 Pro and you may find it hard to edit the path as a lot of points will be added on top of each other.
 A small simple path is probably easiest to tryout but you can easily go for a longer brush stroke vector path later.